GFHeader

 Yonat memorialized her grandmother’s story so that she could share it with her own children.
 But a string of personal antisemitic experiences compelled Yonat to tell Bobby’s story beyond her own family in hopes that history will not repeat itself.

-Yonat is a member of GenerationsForward, a group of second and third generation individuals sponsored by the Holocaust and Human Rights Education Center of White Plains, New York.
+Yonat is a member of GenerationsForward, a group of second and third-generation individuals sponsored by the Holocaust and Human Rights Education Center of White Plains, New York.
+She has appeared as a speaker at Hackley School, Saratoga Central Catholic, Temple Israel of New Rochelle, Congregation Kneses Tifereth Israel, and on the MemoryKeeper Story Hour.

 To download an editable flyer, CLICK HERE